 What sugar is found in RNA and DNA:

 What Is Ribose?

 Ribose is referred to as a pentose monosaccharide, a simple sugar.
 It’s a carbohydrate, and it is composed of five carbon atoms.
 Unlike other monosaccharides, such as glucose, ribose isn’t oxidized when energy for cellular metabolism is required.
-Instead, ribose plays a critical role in the formation of molecules which transfer energy between parts of a cell.
+Instead, ribose plays a critical role in the formation of molecules that transfer energy between parts of a cell.
 Ribose performs a variety of functions in addition to enabling the transference of energy.
 One of the ribose’s key functions is that it acts as the base for the genetic tool that makes proteins out of genes.
 It also serves as part of the backbone of chromosomes.

 Ribose’s role in the transference of energy relates to something called the Krebs cycle, also referred to as the citric acid cycle.
-The Krebs cycle is a series of chemical reactions that derives energy out of carbohydrates, proteins, and fats.
+The Krebs cycle is a series of chemical reactions that derive energy out of carbohydrates, proteins, and fats.
 These chemical reactions are driven by different enzymes, and after the chemical reactions have taken place the energy that they generate is stored within the molecule dubbed NAD (nicotinamide adenine dinucleotide).

 The energized form of this molecule is referred to as NADH.
 Two ribose molecules are responsible for forming the structure of the NAD and NADH molecules.
 Without ribose, NADH would not be able to give its energy to the molecule known as ATP, adenosine triphosphate.
 ATP is the molecule that functions as the primary carrier of energy for cells, meaning that without ribose your cells would not be able to carry out all the functions that are required of them.